betaglot/plantabeta/docs/guide/What/WhatPutPlant.md

 - You can plant trees without Beta.
 PlantaBeta isn't required to plant
 - PlantaBeta is written like a computer programming language function since it's the application of computational thinking.
 - PutPlant.com is only used for learning and research.
-It's not meant to be used everyday by planters.
+It's not meant to be used everyday by plantors.
 People don't use textbooks everyday.
 - Shift the Color of Plantations towards green

 <h2>PageTags</h2>